Michael B. Jordan: Personal life

 Jordan has resided in Los Angeles since 2006.
 He grew up in a religious household and considers himself to be spiritual.
-As of 2018, he lives with his parents in a Sherman Oaks home that he purchased.
-Jordan is also a fan of anime, particularly Naruto: Shippuden and the Dragon Ball franchise.
-Jordan grew up in Newark, New Jersey and is a lifelong fan of the New York Giants.
+As of 2018, he lived with his parents in a Sherman Oaks home that he purchased.

+Jordan is a fan of anime, citing Naruto: Shippuden and the Dragon Ball franchise as his favorite series.
+Having grown up in Newark, New Jersey, he is a lifelong supporter of the New York Giants.
+He is also a supporter of Premier League club Everton FC.

+Michael B. Jordan considers Tom Cruise and Will Smith his career idols, citing their ability to build global careers and become movie stars.
+Jordan has also sought advice from Smith and Cruise and has received endorsements from Cruise, indicating a mentorship and respect among the three actors.

+Jordan cites Ryan Coogler, Steven Spielberg, Martin Scorsese, Alejandro G. Iñárritu, Stanley Kubrick, Alfonso Cuarón, George Lucas, and Christopher Nolan as his influences in film making.

-In November 2020, the actor began dating model Lori Harvey, daughter of comedian Steve Harvey.
-In June 2022, it was announced that the couple had ended their relationship.
+In November 2020, Jordan began dating model Lori Harvey, adoptive daughter of television personality Steve Harvey.
+In June 2022, the couple announced they had ended their relationship.

+In December 2023, Jordan wrecked his Ferrari 812 Superfast when he crashed it into a parked Kia.
+He was uninjured and police investigated the incident for street racing.
+Another driver who was near the incident said they were "pacing" but insists they were not racing.
+Jordan was eventually not charged "due to lack of evidence".

 Sports ownership

-In December 2022, Jordan was announced as part-owner of English football club AFC Bournemouth.
-The club was taken over by the consortium group the Black Knights Football Club led by fellow American Businessman William Foley.
-Jordan led the minority ownership group with Kosmos Founder Nullah Sarker.
+In December 2022, Jordan was announced as part-owner of English soccer club AFC Bournemouth.
+The club was taken over by the consortium group the Black Knights Football Club, led by fellow American businessman Bill Foley.
+Jordan led the minority ownership group with Kosmos founder Nullah Sarker.